Nico Brown

-Nico Brown (born 11 August 1998) is a professional football player who plays as a winger and forward for Forward Madison in USL League One, on loan from USL Championship club Lexington SC.
-Born in the United States, he represents Jamaica internationally.
+Nicolas Brown (born 11 August 1998) is a professional football player who plays as a winger and forward for USL Championship club Birmingham Legion.
+Born in the United States, he has represented the Jamaica national team.

 Career

 Youth, College & Amateur

 Brown played high school soccer at McDonogh School, where he was a two-time USYSA National Champion and MVP, as well as the USYSA National Championships Golden Boot Winner in 2015.
 In 2014, Brown was an all-state and all-metro selection in 2014 after scoring 18 goals and assisting eight others as a junior.
 He also played club soccer with Baltimore Celtic, and spent a year with the D.C.
 United academy as a senior.

 In 2016, Brown attended Loyola University Maryland to play college soccer, where he went on to make 62 appearances, scoring nine goals and tallying five assists.
 In 2018, Brown was named All-Patriot League Second Team, and in 2019 was an All-Patriot League Third Team.

 While at college, Brown also played in the USL PDL with Baltimore Bohemians during their 2016, making three appearances.
 In 2019, he played with NPSL side FC Baltimore Christos, but didn't appear for the club.